alexpberger/california-house-pricing/README.md

 # california-house-pricing

 I use Python to predict housing prices in California.
-Specifically, I perform regressions with the Random Forest algorithm, and I focus on Scikit Learn's stratified sampling, pipelines, K-fold cross validation, and fine-tuning of hyperparameters through grid search.
+Specifically, I perform regressions with the Random Forest algorithm, and I focus on Scikit Learn's stratified sampling, imputers, pipelines, K-fold cross validation, and fine-tuning of hyperparameters through grid search.

 Output is displayed in the file **California House Pricing.ipynb**.